Home / Case Studies / Ultra-spectral efficiency at the core of Great River Energy’s new SCADA communications network

 With a 56,000 square mile service area to cover, Great River Energy was in need of a robust, cost-effective and stable communications solution to support their critical infrastructure.
 Tree cover and challenging terrain added challenges to the coverage design of the project and the solution needed to be scalable to add an element of future-proofing for network expansion.

-MiMOMax Wireless engineered a wireless Point to Multipoint communications network based around their world-leading Tornado radio.
+Mimomax engineered a wireless Point to Multipoint communications network based around their world-leading Tornado radio.
 Utilizing full duplex, Multiple Input Multiple Output (MIMO) communications combined with high order modulation (256 QAM) effectively doubled the data capacity in the two 1MHz channels Great River Energy had leased.

 Incorporating Adaptive Modulation into the Tornado radios allows for every link in the point-to-multipoint network to be maintained independently, irrespective of any modulation fluctuations in the surrounding links.
 In addition, the two by two MIMO technology offers the flexibility for customers to carry out activities such as software updates while continuing to run their SCADA monitoring.